 As you consider whether the lower rates would justify refinancing, carefully take note of the following facts:

 - While mortgage rates have gone down, predicting future interest rates with utmost certainty is a fantasy.
 Most analysts have predicted that rates will go up in the coming months.
-I believe their predictions.
-I also believed that the Cleveland Indians would win the 2016 World Series.
-My point is, make a decision whether or not to refinance based on today’s prevailing rates and not on a prediction of future trends.
+Anyway, make a decision whether or not to refinance based on today’s prevailing rates and not on a prediction of future trends.

 - Your potential savings on the new loan do not depend on the interest rates alone.
 Mortgage brokers will predictably pitch the lower monthly payment but remember that your monthly payment will also depend on the term of the new loan.
 If you have 20 years remaining on your old mortgage and refinance it back to a 30-year term, your monthly payment will be lower even at the same interest rate.